hramovalexey/adexcel/README.md

 ## Task implementation details

 1 Since this is only test task I let myself make some assumptions and simplification.
 Otherwise, I would not be able to meet the deadline.
-Regarding this I left some 'TODO' comment in code.
-These TODOs mean: I know that app will be better if I do this, but it is only test taks :)
+Regarding this I left some 'TODO' comments in code.
+These TODOs mean: I know that app will be better if I do this, but it is only test tasks :)
-Due to the same reason my task implementation doesn't take into accont the following aspects:
+Due to the same reason my task implementation doesn't take into account the following aspects:
 - App uploads data only once during first start if 'sees' empty ctr database.
-Source csv files are present staticaly in [resources](src/main/resources) folder.
+Source csv files are present statically in [resources](src/main/resources) folder.
 I didn`t implement any online data upload via UI
 - Some SQL queries are time costly and in real environment problem of caching must be considered
 - To speed up development process I used Spring Boot with auto configuration functionality.
 Hence, I don't use sessionFactory for DB queries explicitly but utilize CRUD Repository interface with annotation-based SQL queries.
 So some queries turned out to be too verbose.
 - I made graphs for several time resolutions: days, hours and 30 minutes.
 But I noticed that only day graphs look sensible: hour and 30 minutes graphs have rare and very high jumps and don't look readable.
-Actually I don't know for what time periods have you used to consider CTR and EvPM values.
+Actually I don't know for what time periods you look CTR and EvPM values on practice.
 - Mikhail said that impression uids are not necessary unique.
 I analyzed such cases and noticed that majority of them had happened during 1 - 2 minutes interval and have similar parameters (dma, OS etc.).
 I have not information about the 'nature' of this phenomenon, but I decided to link the only one of all non-unique uids to corresponding event.
 If maximum interval between events is more than 100 second I ignore it as unresolved.
 As result, the given dataset has only 5 such unresolved cases.
 In the end uploading process application will output report where you will find information about uids resolving.
 It will look like this:

 ```